FleshMobProductions/PasteMyst-JS/README.md

 - **createPasteMyst(code, expiration, language)** to create a code entry and
 - **createPasteMyst(pasteMystId)** to retrieve an existing code entry

-both methods are async and will return a PasteMyst information object.
+Both methods are async and will return a PasteMyst information object.
 If those methods are used, possible error cases like request timeouts or HTTP 400 response codes should be handled too.

 ```js